wnielson/Plex-Remote-Transcoder/README.md

 Upgrading `Plex Media Server` often breaks things and it takes us some time to figure out what needs to be fixed.
 It is suggested that you avoid upgrading your Plex server before checking here first.

-**The latest confirmed working version** is `Plex Media Server` `1.1.4.2757-24ffd60`.
+**The latest confirmed working version** is `Plex Media Server` `1.2.3.2914-1ff0f18`.
 If you try a newer version and encounter an issue, please report it.
+In order to get this working, users have reported that the following steps need to be taken:

+1. Remove the codec directory: `rm -rf /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Codecs/5a2d9a2-1127-linux-ubuntu-x86_64`)
+2. Remove the previous encoder: `rm -rf /usr/lib/plexmediaserver/plex_transcoder`
+3. Install Plex: `dpkg -i plexmediaserver_1.2.3.2914-1ff0f18_amd64.deb`

 ## Releases